 Map of the meeting point for the Krka National Park tour

-Depending on the size of the tour group the bus or minivan will pick you up at 08:30 AM right in front of the fountain and your tour from Split to Krka waterfalls will officially begin.
-You can also check out our other pick up locations for Krka waterfalls tour as the pick up might just be in front of your hotel or very close to your apartment.
+Depending on the size of the tour group the bus or minivan will pick you up at 08:15 AM right in front of the fountain and your tour from Split to Krka waterfalls will officially begin.
+You can also check out our other pick up locations for Krka waterfalls tour as the pick up might just be in front of your hotel.

 The ride from Split to Krka National Park is rather pleasant one as we choose the coastal road with great panoramic views of Split, Trogir and the little islands stretching all along our way.
 The ride lasts for around one and a half hours depending on the traffic but with all the little villages, vacation homes and great panoramic views the ride passes in no time.
 Before you know it we are parking and entering the natural beauty and untouched nature of Skradinski Buk right inside Krka National Park.